MohamedGouda99/zabbix/README.md

 * [LDAP authenticaiton setup](https://github.com/CumulusNetworks/ansible-role-activedirectory-auth-client) on the server
 * Add support to run the playbook on RedHat, Fedora amd Ubuntu 16
-* Deployment of Zabbix proxy server
+* ~~Deployment of Zabbix proxy server~~
 * Fix the bug that breaks the MySQL schema creation and submit PR to Ansible
 * Create host screen after registering an agent host with Zabbix server
 * ~~Deployment of JMX Gateway~~

+### Automated management with ansible-pull

+This repository includes a role that installs an `ansible-pull` systemd timer.
+The timer runs every hour and keeps hosts in sync with the Git repository.